 Motorcycles, mopeds, and bicycle oftentimes aren’t heavy enough to trigger traffic signals.
 When the traffic signal isn’t triggered, it leaves the rider with the choice of either disregarding the signal or waiting for a car to pull up behind them and get on the scale.

-Jon Noyes, WKW attorney, adds “Honestly, this statute seems like a simple and effective response to one of the technological deficiencies of our traffic system and the growing number of bicyclists on the roads.
+Jon Noyes, WKW attorney, described the benefits of the Dead Red law: “Honestly, this statute seems like a simple and effective response to one of the technological deficiencies of our traffic system and the growing number of bicyclists on the roads.
 It provides the operators of motorcycles, motorized bicycles, motor scooters, and bicycles with the legal means to avoid being stuck at a stop light while still requiring them to exercise caution and follow the rules of the road.”

 Wilson Kehoe Winingham brings you this information with best regards for you and your family’s safety.